Run a Free St. Louis Public Records Search on Anybody

 The St. Louis Department of Justice Probation Information Office address can be found below.
 They can also be contacted by calling 314.615.4770 or via email at [email protected].

-County Probation Supervision Unit
+St. Louis County Probation Supervision Unit

-7900 Forsyth Boulevard Street
+Room B-10, 7900 Forsyth Boulevard Street

 Clayton, Missouri 63105

-It is possible to determine if someone is on probation through the Missouri Department of Corrections by using its Inmate Search Tool.
+It is possible to determine if someone is on probation through the Missouri Department of Corrections by using its Offender Search Tool.
 This instrument is free to use and shows incarcerated offenders and those under supervision, including probation.

 A screenshot of the search tool that offers information about active offenders, including those on probation.